 A. Proxies properly submitted will be voted at the Annual Meeting in accordance with your directions.
-If the properly submitted proxy does not provide voting instructions on a proposal, the proxy will be voted, except in the case of a broker non-vote, to elect (FOR) each of the director nominees listed in "Proposal 1-Election of Directors," in favor of (FOR) "Proposal 2-An Advisory (Non-Binding) 'Say on Pay' Vote to Approve Executive Compensation," and in favor of (FOR) "Proposal 3-Ratification of the Appointment of Independent Registered Public Accounting Firm for 2022."
+If the properly submitted proxy does not provide voting instructions on a proposal, the proxy will be voted, except in the case of a broker non-vote, to elect (FOR ALL) of the director nominees listed in "Proposal 1-Election of Directors," in favor of (FOR) "Proposal 2-Amendment of our Charter to Increase the Total Authorized Number of Common Shares," in favor of (FOR) "Proposal 3-An Advisory (Non-Binding) 'Say on Pay' Vote to Approve Executive Compensation," in favor of a vote annually for "Proposal 4-An Advisory (Non-Binding) Vote on the Frequency of Future Advisory 'Say on Pay' Votes," and in favor of (FOR) "Proposal 5-Ratification of the Appointment of Independent Registered Public Accounting Firm for 2023."